psibuck/Radnor/readme.md

 It takes advantage of another little application I developed, Starling, which takes retrieves raw Starling bank data and collates it in an easy to process format.

-Currently it is a desktop application, written on Python.
+Currently it is a desktop application, written in Python.
 The UI is written in Tkinter.